markmc27/CodeGarden18/README.md

 Just a bit of fun really.
 Please add your name below and I'll hopefully meet you in a couple of weeks time.

+This list will be deleted the weekend before CG18 and made in to a Tshirt.
+The mission will then be to tick off everyone's names from the Tshirt.
+Even if I have already met you in real life, please add your name as the more names the better.

 | Name                         | Twitter Handle    |
 |------------------------------|-------------------|